 Top Tips To a Sustainable Christmas

-Christmas and our traditional ways can have a lot of impact on the environment, our bright fairy lights, the endless wrapping paper, and the feasts of Christmas are a few to mention.
+Christmas and our traditional ways can have a lot of impact on the environment, we should be having a sustainable christmas.
+With our bright fairy lights, the endless wrapping paper, and the feasts of Christmas this is hard to achieve.
 There are lots of little changes we can make this Christmas to be kinder to our planet without spoiling any Christmas cheer… number one, don’t decorate your house like Steve Finch or Buddy Hall!

 1.Quality over quantity:

 We’ve all been there, the last-minute panic buying just before the big day.
-All too frequently people receive gifts they will never use – now more than ever is the time to put thought into your gifts and ensure you are buying correctly to prevent waste this Christmas.
+All too frequently people receive gifts they will never us.
+Now more than ever is the time to put thought into your gifts.
+Ensure you are buying correctly to prevent waste and have a sustainable christmas.
 You should make every gift count by buying things with value, purpose and meaning.

 Back in 2018 research by Royal Mail found that the number of returned gifts totaled to a whopping £1billion!
 Although it’s the thought that counts, getting something you don’t need or want is no fun for anyone.
 Gifting an experience is a great present idea that can help you avoid giving someone a gift they don’t want… and with it comes memories to keep forever!